Nurture

 WHAT IS NURTURE?

-The nurturing approach to education offers a range of opportunities for children and young people to engage with missing early nurturing experiences, giving them the social and emotional skills to do well at school and with peers, and to develop their resilience and self-confidence.
+Nurture is a tried and tested way of relating to children that helps them develop vital social skills, confidence and self-esteem.
+By developing and nurturing these skills children are then more likely to engage with learning, show improved behaviour and achieve higher attendance levels.
+The concept of nurture highlights the importance of social environments – who you are with and not who you are born to – and their significant influence on social and emotional skills, wellbeing and behaviour.
+The nurturing approach to education offers a range of opportunities for children and young people to engage with missed early nurturing experiences, giving them the social and emotional skills to do well at school and with peers, and to develop their resilience and self-confidence.
 It encourages pupils to take pride in achieving - addressing the social and emotional needs that can hamper learning.

-At Greatstone, our aim is become a nurturing school where all our pupils, staff, parents and visitors feel happy, safe, valued and cared for.
-We are looking to develop our existing good practices and build on these to ensure that we embed a nurturing culture throughout our school.
-We have therefore signed up to the National Nurturing Schools programme which will give us the guidance and tools we need to achieve this objective.
+We are always continually developing the nurturing culture within our school and aim to make sure our learning environment makes all our pupils, staff, parents and visitors feel happy, safe, valued and cared for.
+We are extremely proud to say that Greatstone Primary School received the National Nurturing Award in March 2025.
 The programme aims to enhance teaching and learning and promote healthy outcomes for our children.
 It focuses on emotional needs and development, as well as academic learning in a whole school environment.
+We constantly revisit these practices to make sure we are maintaining a higher level of nurturing provision.

-We have created a new nurture classroom.
+We have also created a new nurture classroom.
 This space provides a stimulating and welcoming learning environment for children who may at times benefit from undertaking some of their learning in a small group.
 Mrs Harman and Mrs Heath, along with other adults will support the learning that will take place within the nurture classroom.

 THE SIX PRINCIPLES OF NURTURE